 In my opinion, it is best to move infected programs to quarantine (if configured).
 Of course, you can also delete the malicious program directly or do nothing.
 In the latter case, you will only be informed about the detection.

-To save the settings, click on "Save".
+To save the settings, you must then click on "Save".

 More articles related to OpenMediaVault